lmfit/uncertainties/doc/tech_guide.rst

 theory`_.

-The standard deviations and nominal values calculated by this package are thus meaningful approximations as long as the functions involved have precise linear expansions in the region where the probability distribution of their variables is the largest.
+The standard deviations and nominal values calculated by this package are thus meaningful approximations as long as the final calculated functions have precise linear expansions in the region where the probability distribution of their variables is the largest.
 It is therefore important that **uncertainties be "small"**.
 Mathematically, this implies that the linear terms of functions around the nominal values of their variables should be much larger than the remaining higher-order terms over the region of significant probability.

 For instance, ``sin(0+/-0.01)`` yields a meaningful standard deviation since it is quite linear over 0±0.01.
 However, ``cos(0+/-0.01)``,